-Keyword Value type Base Units Default Units Description DELAY number Second n (nano) time between two threshold crossings within two consecutive events on two pins RETAIN number Second n (nano) time between two threshold crossings within two consecutive events on two pins, in conjunction with DELAY SLEWRATE non-negative number Second n (nano) time between two threshold crossings within one event on one pin
+Keyword Value type Base Units Default Units Description DELAY number Second n (nano) time between two threshold crossings within two consecutive events on two pins RETAIN number Second n (nano) time during which an output pin will retain its value after an event on the related input pin.
+RETAIN appears always in conjunction with DELAY for the same two pins.
+SLEWRATE non-negative number Second n (nano) time between two threshold crossings within one event on one pin

-Table 3-53: Timing constraints
+Table 3-49 : Timing measurements